brando90/brandomiranda/home.md

 two Honorable Mention with the Ford Foundation Fellowship, Computer Science Excellence Saburo Muroga Endowed Fellow, Stanford School of Engineering fellowship, and is currently an EDGE Scholar at Stanford University.

+Brando Miranda is a current Ph.D.
+Student at Stanford University under the supervision of Professor Sanmi Koyejo in the Department of Computer Science at Stanford.
+Miranda’s research interests lie in data-centric machine learning for foundation models, meta-learning, machine learning for theorem proving, and human & brain-inspired Artificial Intelligence (AI).

 [//]: # (https://cs.stanford.edu/~sanmi/preparation.html  working with me, TODO: )